-Why do Australian call centre jobs go offshore?
+Why are Australian call centre jobs being lost to overseas call centres?

 The simple answer is cost.
-Salaries account for approximately 80% of the running costs for a contact centre so anywhere you can find cheaper labour is going to have a big overall impact on your costs.
+Salaries for contact centre workers account for approximately 80% of the running costs for a contact centre so anywhere you can find cheaper labour is going to have a big overall impact on your costs.

 When you consider the average cost to outsource one call centre agent in Australia is around $100k then the gap is even wider.